raydog/deno-statsd-client/README.md

 # deno-statsd-client

 A simple StatsD client for Deno.
+Supports the official stat metrics (counts, timings, gauges, sets), as well as both TCP and UDP connections.

+**Permissions**:

+In order to connect with a remote server, you'll need to allow network connections to the stat server, either specifically (`--allow-net=localhost:8125`) or generally (`--allow-net`.)

-Since Deno's UDP stuff is still unstable, you'll need to use `--unstable` to use a UDP server.
-Also, you'll need to enable network access with `--allow-net`.
+Also, since Deno's UDP stuff is still unstable, you'll need to use the `--unstable` flag if you wish to use a UDP server.

 ```ts
 import { StatsDClient } from "https://deno.land/x/statsd@0.1.2/mod.ts";